 Let’s talk about cake.
 Sometimes it’s an occasion for a big showy masterpiece of a cake, multi-layered and dripping with brightly coloured buttercream.
 Other times, all I want is something simple, comforting and quickly made.
 My Super Simple Lemon Bundt Cake is just such a cake, and perfect for showing off gorgeous in season lemons.

 Mixed together in one bowl, you can have this incredibly easy cake made before the oven even has time to heat up.
 The ingredients are readily available (you may even have them all at home already), and the flavour is pure nostalgia.
 In Germany, this sort of cake is actually eaten for breakfast and that is definitely an idea I can get behind!

 I think the sooner kids get into the kitchen the better!
-This lemon cake is totally kid-friendly too, so for those of you still languishing in lockdown (poor New Zealand and Australia!
-I hope it’s over soon!) and looking for a little bit of entertainment, this is a simple cake recipe to make together with little ones.
+This lemon cake is totally kid-friendly, so for those of you looking after little ones over the holidays and searching for a little bit of entertainment, this is a simple cake recipe to make together.
 It can be whisked together by hand so you don’t even need a mixer, which means the hardest part is waiting for it to cool down enough to eat!

 I’ve given instructions in the recipe for a quick and easy lemon glaze to top the cake, but you can go as large or as little as you like.
 It’s very nice dusted with powdered sugar and can hold up well to a heavier buttercream topping if necessary, though I like it best with a zingy glaze.
 Served with a nice, strong coffee and maybe a dollop of yoghurt or cream, this Super Simple Lemon Bundt Cake is always a winner.